rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 Now [sign up for Digital Ocean](https://m.do.co/c/52031fcadf3c) and set-up your account.

 After you have logged into the dashboard, head over to your **_Settings_** and click the tab **_Security_**.
 After that click on **_Add SSH key_**.
-This will open up a modal where you can paste the public key in that you got from the previous terminal command.
+This will open up a modal where you can paste the public key in.
 Make sure to save it.

 ![Digital Ocean dashboard](/images/blog/3/image1.png)

 After that click on the button in the top right corner **_Create_** and from the dropdown choose **_Droplet_**.

 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

-When adding your droplet, make sure you choose Ubuntu 20.04 as the image and pick the standard \$5 dollar plan.
-When scrolling down make sure you add your SSH key as well, that you previously added in your account and give your server a cool hostname! :cool:
+When adding your droplet, make sure you choose Ubuntu 20.04 as the image and pick the standard \$5 plan.
+When scrolling down make sure you select your SSH key as well, that you previously added in your account and give your server a cool hostname! :cool:

 View the GIF below to see the full walkthrough.